wlav/cppyy/doc/source/misc.rst

 `Reduced typing`
 ----------------

+Note: ``from cppyy.interactive import *`` is no longer supported for CPython 3.11 and later because the ``dict`` object features it relies on have been removed.

 Typing ``cppyy.gbl`` all the time gets old rather quickly, but the dynamic nature of ``cppyy`` makes something like ``from cppyy.gbl import *`` impossible.